A GUIDE TO SCHEDULING THE FOURTH YEARfor the Class of 2022

 consideration regarding timing and sites of rotations will be granted for

-students in the Scholars programs and for those with AVLs from the Office of
+students with AVLs from the Office of

 requests will be reviewed.